BITSS-OPA/opa-deworming/code/01_final_opa.md

 [^9]: Evidence Action suggests that the added costs on education will not be considered as costs from a policy maker's perspective.
 Those costs correspond to another intervention on itself (education) and incorporating its costs would require incorporating its benefits.

-The fourth approach shows two different results: one is based on **XXX (2022)**, which sheds light on the  intergenerational child mortality benefits and deworming drug costs.
+The fourth approach shows two different results: one is based on [@klps5], which sheds light on the  intergenerational child mortality benefits and deworming drug costs.
 To be conservative, this result only focus on the revealed preference valuation.
 The other adds the intergenerational mortality benefits to approach 3.3.

 The table below summarises the four different approaches and the different alternatives within each approach.
 The main policy estimate is defined as that of Evidence Action (approach 4) using the latest research [@klps4]: approach 4.2 in the table (in bold).